tpkn/find-images/README.md

 ## Changelog
 #### v1.0.8 (2018-10-03):
-- fixed bug, when size string was extracting with space
+- fixed bug, when size string was extracted with space

 #### v1.0.5 (2018-05-14):
 - fixed crash due to an `unsupported file type` error